 Entrances that face the street foster pedestrian activity and keep the streetscape active.
+Ground floors should be further activated by commercial and business uses and large windows.
 The goal is to discourage buildings that are oriented towards parking areas rather than the street.